 UCI World Masters Championships are typically organized in age groups of five years (e.g. 35-39, 40-44, 45-49, etc).
 These categories can be divided in age groups of less than five years or regrouped with adjoining age groups based on number of participants in each event, in which case one single classification shall be drawn up.

-Medal ceremonies will be held only for categories with at least six participants.
+Medal ceremonies will be held only for categories with at least eight participants.
 In cases of fewer entries, age group categories can be combined for a single medal ceremony for the established age category.

 In previous World Championships, mass start events have included multiple age categories, with a single championship event but separate medal ceremonies for the established age categories.

 This will be clarified once entries for the World Championships are confirmed.

 The Sprint events will be run differently at the 2017/18 Masters Track Cycling World Championships than we’ve done in the past.
 As always, the competition will begin with a qualifying round consisting of a 200m flying start time trial to organize seeding for the sprint competition.
 Only the top 12 times in each category qualify for the sprint rounds.
 The remaining riders will be placed according to their seed times.

 The competition format will be as follows: